 A power plan is a collection of system settings that manages how the computer uses power.
 Power plans can help you conserve power or maximize performance.

 You can change power plan settings or create your own power plan.

 Viewing the current power plan

-Move the pointer over the battery meter icon in the notification area, at the far right of the taskbar.
+Click the battery meter icon in the notification area, at the far right of the taskbar.